manish-o/manish-o/README.md

 - 👋 Hi, I’m @manish-o
 - 👀 I’m interested in coding and reading books and cycling
 - 🌱 I’m currently learning python AI and ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ona project i am currently working on
-- 📫 How to reach me ...

 <!---
 manish-o/manish-o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.